ckiee/ionir/README.md

 #### Building project

 * In Visual Studio Code, use `Clang X.0.0 for MSVC with Visual Studio Community 2019 (amd64)` as the build/compiler tool.
-* When using CMake, first configure the project using `cmake --config Debug` then build the executable using `cmake --build .`.
+* When using CMake, first configure the project using `cmake --config Debug .` then build the executable using `cmake --build .`.
+* Alternatively, configure the project using `cmake --config .` then build the executable with the default options using `cmake --build .`.

 #### Style Guide